ROSS-org/ROSS/README-damaris.md

     <path>/path/to/visit2.12.1/src</path>
 </visit>
 ```
 On your local system, you need to set up a host profile so you can connect to VisIt on the remote system.
 Go to Options and then Host Profiles.
 Fill out Remote Host name, Path to Visit, Username, and check tunnel data connections through SSH.
 Then click launch profiles tab.
 Set a profile name and then on the Parallel tab, I checked Launch parallel engine along with setting Parallel launch method to mpirun.
 You can then set number of desired processors/nodes.
 Click Apply and then Dismiss.

 On the VisIt window, click Open under Sources.
 Change Host to the Host you just created a profile for.
 Enter your password when prompted and the path should change to your home directory on that system.
 It will also start the VisIt processes running on the remote system.
 Go into the .visit/simulations Directory.
 The file list will be empty at this point.
 Now you can run your simulation as described above for running with Damaris, but we need to turn on instrumentation (see next paragraph).
 Click the refresh button on the File open window and there should be a file that starts with some number followed by `ROSS_test.sim2`.
 Click on that and then OK.
 Now you can try out different visualizations and choose the variables you want to examine.

 Right now the command line arguments for turning on instrumentation are the same as before (if you have ROSS built to use Damaris, it just exposes the data to Damaris instead of writing out any data to file).
 You can use this to run with both GVT-based and real time instrumentation (together or independently).
+See the [ROSS Instrumentation Documentation](http://carothersc.github.io/ROSS/instrumentation/instrumentation.html) for instructions on using the instrumenation.
+*Note*: Damaris is not yet setup to use the event tracing data or virtual time sampling data, yet.
+Those features should be avaliable soon!
-So the relevant options are `--enable-gvt-stats=1` and `--num-gvt=n` for the GVT-based stats and `--real-time-samp=n` for the real time sampling.  `--granularity=n` has no effect here as it collects everything at the highest granularity.
+Another side note, `--granularity=n` has no effect here as when Damaris is turned on, the instrumentation collects everything at the finest granularity.
 Setting `--num-gvt` between 100 and 500 has worked well for the PHOLD model.
 (This has not yet been tested with CODES.)